MerlinsLair/merlin/networks/genesis-validators.md

     prepared to learn and run these.
 4. To be a genesis validator, you must have OSMO at genesis via the fairdrop.
-Every address that had ATOMs during the Stargate upgrade of the Cmers Hub from `cosmoshub-3` to `cosmoshub-4` will have recieve fairdrop OSMO.
-You can verify that a Cmers address has received coins in the fairdrop by inputting an address here:
+Every address that had ATOMs during the Stargate upgrade of the Cosmos Hub from `cosmoshub-3` to `cosmoshub-4` will have recieve fairdrop OSMO.
+You can verify that a Cosmos address has received coins in the fairdrop by inputting an address here:
     <https://airdrop.merlin.zone/>.